-CAAPS is a family focussed Aboriginal and Torres Strait Islander community controlled organisation whose mission is to provide evidence based assistance to overcome problems caused by substance misuse, while raising public awareness and advocating for client and community need.
+CAAPS is a family and community orientated Aboriginal and Torres Strait Islander community controlled organisation whose mission is to provide evidence based assistance to improve social and emotional wellbeing, while raising awareness and advocating for individual, family and community need.

 The values at CAAPS are expressed in the following way:

-- EMPOWERMENT Enabling people to be the best they can
+- EMPOWERMENT of others to be the best they can

 - a homelessness outreach service to the Darwin-Palmerston region,

-- Deadly Clever an education program for young people in VSU, and
+- Deadly Clever an education program for young people in Youth Service programs,

-- Strong Steps is a satellite counselling service in partnership with Amity Community Services in the Rural Area.
+- Strong Steps is a satellite counselling service in the Darwin rural area,

 - A Housing Accommodation Support Initiative (HASI) Worker in partnership with Anglicare NT – mental health in public housing support,

 - An Intensive Family and Parenting Support (IFPS) worker in partnership with Anglicare NT – intensive family support,

 - The Darrandirra Family Centre – Will be coming later this year